Have you thought about making a Gnome with Heat Transfer Vinyl? Gnomes are SO cute!

 If you need a bit more information on weeding, check out this post

-Step 3 – sorting out the different layers of your Gnome
+Sorting out the different layers of your Gnome

 Now that you have all your Gnome pieces weeded you need to think about how they will layer.
 This little Gnome is holding a gorgeous heart so his hands need to be on top of the heart actually holding it when the design is completed.
-Of course, there is also the obvious pieces like the hearts on the hat and the mouth.
+Of course, there are also obvious pieces like the hearts on the hat and the mouth.

 We are organized!!
 You have all the pieces weeded and sorted into the correct order.
 It is now time to place the pieces on your t-shirt starting with the hat.